symonk/tasq/README.md

 goroutines.  `tasq` is dynamic in nature and auto scales depending on the number of work available at any point in time.

+If you have a bunch of tasks to do and want an easy way to distribute them in a parallel manner without the hassle of managing worker dispatching yourself `tasq` is for you.

+> CAUTION!
+> By design `tasq` does not propagate errors or return values, have your tasks listen on a channel for
+> return values etc.

 -----

 ### Quickstart: